What is a Figure of Speech?

 In Shakespeare's Romeo and Juliet has plots, twists and turns, and mounting tension that involve conflict between families, murder, love and ending in death.

 In the movie Titanic things go rapidly downhill when the ship hits an iceberg.
-Which results in histeria onboard the sinking ship, alongside a building love story between Rose and Jack.
+Which results in hysteria onboard the sinking ship, alongside a building love story between Rose and Jack.
 This culminates in a sinking ship, shock and disbelief at those who have died or survived the tragedy, and Jack sinking to the bottom of the ocean.

 A satirical, clever or witty phrase, or line of poetry that is used to express paradoxical, ingenious, memorable or amusing ideas.